Standard on Rodent Identification

 Ear Tagging

 Ear tags can be purchased with numbers and/or letters.
 Correct placement of the tag makes them fairly easy to read.
-Ear tags should be placed in the lower half of the ear to facilitate normal ear position and on the middle third of the ear, making sure to avoid the area with the highest concentration of capillaries.
+Traditional metal ear tags should be placed in the lower half and on the middle third of the ear, making sure to avoid the area with the highest concentration of blood vessels.
 This placement prevents the ear from folding over and minimizes the risk of the ear tag being ripped off, which may occur when the tag is placed too close to the outside edge of the ear.
 This technique requires certification prior to approval.
-Alternatives to metal bar tags are button & bar code ear tags (see References section.)
+Alternatives to metal bar tags are button & bar code ear tags.
+Use manufacturer recommendations for placement. (see References section.)
 There is a tattooing technique for identification that can be used as an alternative method to ear tagging.
 Please see “Tattooing” section for more details.

 Ear Tag Location